Bruce snaps tie in 8th with 2nd homer, Mets top Phillies 4-3 (Apr 10, 2017) | FOX Sports

 New York played its first road game after going 3-3 on a season-opening homestand.

-Phillies starter Jerad Eickhoff yielded two runs on three hits with seven strikeouts and four walks in seven strong innings.
+”Wins in April are important and this is one we grabbed,” Collins said.

-Bruce’s solo shot to right in the fourth pulled the Mets to 2-1, giving New York a homer in six straight games.
+Phillies starter Jerad Eickhoff yielded two runs and three hits with seven strikeouts and four walks in seven strong innings.

-The Mets took advantage of some shaky Philadelphia fielding in the seventh to tie the game.
-The Phillies entered one of two teams in the majors without an error this season, but they committed two in the seventh.
-Bruce drew a leadoff walk and went to third on second baseman Cesar Hernandez’s throwing error on Curtis Granderson’s infield single.
-Bruce then scored on Neil Walker’s sacrifice fly.
+Bruce’s solo shot to right in the fourth gave New York a homer in six straight games.
+Neil Walker tied it with a sacrifice fly that scored Bruce in the seventh after a throwing error by second baseman Cesar Hernandez.

 UP NEXT